If you are a large organization looking for practical, engaging, and fun activities to introduce to your team members, you’re in the right place.

 Caption: Charity Bike Buildathon teaches your team to work together as a force for good and help the community with unique projects.

-This activity involves coming together as a team to build and design children’s bicycles—the bigger the group, the more bikes that can be made.
+This activity involves coming together as a team to build and design children’s bicycles—the bigger the group, the more bikes can be made.
 After the buildathon, the bikes are then donated to any charity organization of your choice.

 4. Virtual Escape Room